partycorgi/partycorgi/docs/roles.md

 ## Adventure Clubs

-> Knowledge Adventure Clubs are the intersection of book clubs intersects with Dungeons & Dragons.
+> Knowledge Adventure Clubs are the intersection of book clubs and Dungeons & Dragons.
 > \- [Joel Hooks](https://joelhooks.com/knowledge-adventure-club)

 [Knowledge adventure clubs](https://knowledgeadventure.club/) are used in Party Corgi for a variety of purposes including tabletop game campaigns, book clubs, and cohorts going through courses together.
 Anyone participating in an adventure club is given the role `adventure-club: <club>` where `<club>` is replaced with the specific club they participated in.
 This *can* be used to tag people if needed, but in general Party Corgi disables group mentions aside from the Moderator role.